systeminit/si/app/docs/src/reference/vocabulary.md

 When we refer to "the model", we're talking about all of the assets, functions, components, resources, etc. that make up your hypergraph.

-## Output Socket

-A socket that feeds data out of a component.
-Appears on the right side of components.

 ## Qualification